USASpending APIusaspending.gov ↗

 print(agency.agency_name, agency.budget_authority_amount, agency.abbreviation)

-# Search for government contract awards related to Salesforce
+# Search for contract awards related to Salesforce

 detail = award.details()